-New for January 2023, this unique and innovative MBA in Regenerative Food Systems equips entrepreneurial and strategically focused individuals with the skills to lead and drive sustained growth in the developing food sector.
+This unique and innovative MBA in Agribusiness with a specific focus on regenerative food systems equips entrepreneurial and strategically focused individuals with the skills to lead and drive sustained growth in the developing food sector.
 The programme focuses on connections between agri-food businesses, regenerative farming and hybrid production to promote environmental transformation.

 Our MBA has been developed with embedded theoretical 'threads' linking all modules together to deliver a systems-based approach to circular economics and socio-environmental wellbeing.
 These 'threads' include entrepreneurialism, economic awareness, capability building, emerging business paradigms, environmental sustainability and ecosystem services framework.